School Day Matinee Series

 Can I select my groups seats?

 Unfortunately, it is not possible for teachers to select seats.
-Groups will be seated in the auditorium upon arrival.
 Requests for Accessibility or other special needs are welcomed, and we will do our best to honor such requests.

 What if I have a student with accessibility needs?